SK8-PTY-LTD/SK8Tech_Document/en/services/design/branding.md

 ### Logo Design

-Whether it’s on a website, on a promotional object, or for a physical store, a logo is one of the first thing your customers will see.
-Use the expertise of our graphic team to get a unique and personalised logo that will stand out.
+Logo is the very first thing your customer will see, whether on your website, promotional materials.
+Contact our graphic team to get a unique and personalised logo that will stand out.

 A good design requires time and craftsmanship.
 Typically, it takes us one week to conceptualise and prepare 3 proposals.
 Once a proposal is accepted, it takes us another week to refine the logo.
 After the second review, we will finalise the logo, and design other elements.